DONATE

 Inclusive education

-Sightsavers works with local governments, schools and parents to make schools more inclusive.
+Sightsavers works with local governments, schools and parents to make schools more accessible and inclusive.

-How we’re ensuring young children get the support they need to excel
+How we’re ensuring children get the support they need to excel

 Programmes like the IT Bridge Academy in Nairobi offer skills training and paid internships with top companies for young adults with disabilities.
 Meet the students